RJVB/Rubicon/README.md

             /* Do something if none of the above. */
         }
 ```

-can now be coded as...
+It can now be coded like the this.
 ```objc
         NSString *aString = @"Bob";